davizinho5/laser3d/README.md

 When using a Velodyne laser, configure the network as provided by the manufacter.

-Then, you can launch the driver the motor and the laser drivers by (choose depending on your laser).
+Then, you can launch the driver of the motor and the laser drivers by (choose depending on your laser).
 Besides, rviz is started with a proper config file.

 $ roslaunch laser3d controller\_manager\_velodyne.launch      (velodyne)
 $ roslaunch laser3d controller\_manager\_hokuyo.launch        (hokuyo)